neuro-ai-creative-hacknight/neuro-ai-creative-hacknight.github.io/content/program.md

 ### Adaptive cinema (?)
 ### Latent poetry
 ### Live coding
 Bring your own livecoding framework or get started with [FoxDot](https://www.foxdot.org/) (Python) or [SonicPi](https://sonic-pi.net/) (Ruby).
-Connect your code to one of the broadcasted OSC streams, and give life to your algorithms !
+Connect your code to one of the broadcasted OSC streams, and infuse life into your algorithms !
 You can find a few bits of code [here](https://github.com/hyruuk/foxdot_play) to get started with receiving OSC in FoxDot.